skirtles-code/vue-examples/docs/patterns/global-properties.md

 Then anything that needs this state object can use `import` to pull it in.

-However, this roll-your-own approach tends to lead to problems.
-Standard solutions, such as [Pinia](https://pinia.vuejs.org/) or [Vuex](https://vuex.vuejs.org/), provide several benefits:
+However, using [Pinia](https://pinia.vuejs.org/), the official Vue state management library, provides several benefits:

 - Documented APIs.
 - Familiarity among developers.
 - Standard usage patterns that, by design, avoid common problems.
 - Integration with Vue Devtools.
+- Third-party plugins.
 - You don't have to maintain the code yourself.

-So if you need a reactive, central store for your state, you should probably be using either Pinia or Vuex.
+So if you need a reactive, central store for your state, you should probably be using Pinia.

 ## Global mixins